Murder of Lisa Hession: Previous sexual assaults

 In the four months prior to Hession's murder, three local women between the ages of 16 and 20 had been subjected to separate, sexually motivated attacks, all of which had occurred within a one-mile radius of the site of Hession's murder and which were described by Detective Superintendent Terrence Millard on 11 December as being potentially committed by the individual responsible for her death.
 In each instance, the attacker had been a young, slender and dark-haired Caucasian male, approximately eighteen to twenty years old and with markedly youthful features and a local accent, (Note: At least two of the three women subjected to these sexual assaults described the perpetrator as being "baby-faced".) and in each incident, he had threatened to kill his victim if she failed to comply with his demands.

 The third of these sexual assaults had occurred on the evening prior to Hession's murder, and in this instance, the victim—a 17-year-old girl—had been threatened, then sexually fondled and pushed to the ground before striking her attacker in the groin, then fleeing the scene.
-A composite drawing of this individual was released to the media via a press conference in January 1985, in which Detective Superintendent Terrence Millard stated: "I do not say this man has any connection with [Hession's] murder, but I still want to talk to him."
+A composite drawing of this individual was released to the media via a press conference in January 1985, in which Millard stated: "I do not say this man has any connection with [Hession's] murder, but I still want to talk to him."
 Although this composite drawing produced several new leads of inquiry, all failed to bear fruit.